 In 1892, after the Borden family welcomes a new Irish maid called Bridget Sullivan (Kristen Stewart), she and Lizzie (Chloë Sevigny) become friends.
-The friendship between these women becomes something more and that is not only falling in love, at the same time they're are both victims of physical and sexual abuse from Mr. Borden.
-But tension in the Borden household, leading to a violent breaking point.Written by
+The friendship between these women becomes something more, even as Lizzie's relationship with her own parents unravels at a frightening level.Written by

 Was this review helpful to you?